neondatabase/postgresql_anonymizer/docs/INSTALL.md

 _NB_ : Replace `PG11` with the version of Postgres offered by your DBaaS operator.

-In this situation, you wregistry.gitlab.com/dalibo/postgresql_anonymizerill have to declare the masking rules with COMMENT instead of security labels.
+In this situation, you will have to declare the masking rules with `COMMENT` instead of security labels.
 See [Declaring Rules with COMMENTs] for more details.

 [Declaring Rules with COMMENTs]: declare_masking_rules.md#declaring-rules-with-comments

-When you activate the masking engine, you need to disable `autoload`:
+When you activate the masking engine, you need also to disable `autoload`:

 ```sql
 SELECT anon.start_dynamic_masking( autoload := FALSE );